autoplot/documentation/mediawiki/readme.md

 `pandoc -f mediawiki QFunction -t  markdown_github -o QFunction.md`

 converts the one file, but does a poor job with code blocks.
+I've written an Autoplot script to clean this up.

 `pandoc -f html http://autoplot.org//QFunction -t  markdown_github -o QFunction.md`